Current Project: 2024 - 2027

 Participation in various research projects of the Naval Hydrography Service with experience in regional studies of the regional oceanic circulation of the Southwest Atlantic, having participated in more than 20 oceanographic campaigns with responsibilities for the acquisition, processing and subsequent analysis of oceanographic data.
 As part of the CO2 group of the Ocean Dynamics section of the Naval Hydrography Service, I am currently involved in the study of sea-atmosphere CO2 fluxes, as well as in projects related to the study of ocean acidification.
 I have experience in the acquisition, analysis and subsequent quality control of the parameters that involve the carbonate system, in particular in the determination of alkalinity and Dissolved Inorganic Carbon and I have acquired experience in the planning of sampling and subsequent measurements of the same as well also in subsequent analysis.

 Silvia Inés Romero.
-Oceanographer, PhD in Atmospheric and Ocean Sciences
+PhD in Oceanography (UBA)

-Contact info: si.romero.escm@fa.undef.edu.ar / sromero@hidro.gov.ar / sir.oceano@gmail.com
+Contact info: sir.oceano@gmail.com / sromero@hidro.gov.ar personal movile.
+54 9 11 5125 1308

 María Soledad Yusseppone.
-PhD in Biology.
+Biologist.

 Grupo de Ecosistemas Marinos y Costeros y Cambio Climático.
 Instituto de Investigaciones Marinas y Costeras (IIMyC); Consejo Nacional de Investigaciones Científicas y Técnicas (CONICET); Facultad de Ciencias Exactas y Naturales, Universidad Nacional de Mar Del Plata (UNMDP).